End of Me (Billy Talent song): Background

 Billy Talent cites the first half of the 1990s as one of the most influential eras of music for them, specifically noting Weezer's Blue Album.
 While writing "End of Me", Kowalewicz and D'Sa felt that the song combined elements of Weezer (specifically listing Pinkerton) with John Frusciante and Jimi Hendrix, and even went as far as to call the song "Hendrix+Weezer" before giving it an official name.
-Eventually, they asked Cuomo to sing on the song, to which he agreed:"We tracked it, mixed it and mastered it… And a couple months later, I was like, ‘Nope, every time I hear it, I hear Rivers singing on it – we have to get him on this song.’
-And we’ve never met Rivers!
+Eventually, they asked Cuomo to sing on the song, to which he agreed:"We tracked it, mixed it and mastered it… And a couple months later, I was like, 'Nope, every time I hear it, I hear Rivers singing on it – we have to get him on this song.'
+And we've never met Rivers!
 Our manager gave his manager the song, and about a month later, we found out that he loved it and was happy to be part of it.
 He sent it back like BAM!" - Ben KowalewiczLyrically, the song addresses standing by your loved ones, regardless of the negative impacts they can sometimes have on your life.

 Release and reception

 "End of Me" released alongside the announcement of Crisis of Faith on September 10, 2021.
 The song topped the Canadian Rock Chart, and remained there for 12 weeks, making it the longest any of their singles have stayed at No. 1.

 Critically, the song was met mostly positive feedback.
-Rock Sound's Jack Rogers called it "a classic piece of quirk-filled rock and roll that Billy Talent produce so wonderfully," while NME's Matt Doria praised D'Sa's guitar playing, calling the main riff "fierce, if somewhat pared-back."
+Jack Rogers of Rock Sound called it "a classic piece of quirk-filled rock and roll that Billy Talent produce so wonderfully," while Matt Doria of NME praised D'Sa's guitar playing, calling the main riff "fierce, if somewhat pared-back."
 Matt Parker of Guitar World praised the song's ability to channel both The Blue Album and Jimi Hendrix, specifically mentioning the latter's song, "Hey Joe."